AcedenD/CMPE131team4/USE_CASE_DESCRIPTION.md

 * Precondition 1: The user must be logged in to their acount.
 * Precondition 2: The user should be at the home page of the application.
 * Precondition 3: The user should have some tasks scheduled in order to see the list format display else it will be a blank table.
-* Precondition 4: The user chould click 'View All Tasks' button.
+* Precondition 4: The user should click 'View All Tasks' button.

 ## Triggers
 * When the user clicks 'View All Tasks' button from the home page.